Plotprojects/plot-titanium-module/ios/documentation/index.md

 The plot variable is a reference to the Module object.

 ## Function reference

 _plot.initPlot(config)_

-Initialises Plot.
+Initializes Plot.
 You must call this method before calling other methods Plot provides.
 The _config_ parameter is an object and may have the following properties:

 <table>